-Getting souls to the polls isn’t just about casting our own vote, but about working together so everyone can vote and vote faithfully, according to election engagement resources provided by the Episcopal Church’s Office of Government Relations, available here.
+Getting souls to the polls isn’t just about casting our own vote, but about working together so everyone can vote and vote faithfully, according to the "Vote Faithfully" resource materials available from the Episcopal Church Office of Government Relations.

-The Cathedral Church of St. Paul in Boston, as part of its commitment to help get out the vote and encourage others in the diocese to do so as well, has created additional materials congregations can use to promote voting this fall.
-An online folder will offer social media posts and sticker templates in Episcopal Church colors, as well as “discerning your vote” postcards, which can be used by any congregation in the diocese.
-Questions may be directed to Dean Amy McCreath (firstname.lastname@example.org) or the Rev. Emily Garcia, a Cathedral Chapter member (email@example.com).
+The Cathedral Church of St. Paul in Boston, as part of its commitment to help get out the vote and encourage others in the diocese to do so as well, has created additional materials congregations can use to promote voting.
+They are available in this online folder.
+Questions may be directed to Dean Amy McCreath (email@example.com) or the Rev. Emily Garcia, a Cathedral Chapter member (firstname.lastname@example.org).

 Nov.
 1 National Prayer Service: